isomerpages/sp-dndas/index.md

       subtitle: Where to Stay
       id: infobar
-      description: Explore curated accommodation options designed for comfort, convenience, and proximity to DNDA25.
+      description: Explore curated accommodation options designed for comfort, convenience and proximity to DNDA25.
       button: Explore More
       url: https://dnda25.sp.edu.sg/resources/accommodations/
 ---